 The primary functions of the skeletal system include movement, support, protection production of blood cells, storage of minerals and endocrine regulation.

-The primary function of the skeletal system is to provide the solid framework to support and safeguard the human body and its organs.
+The primary function of the skeletal system is to provide a solid framework to support and safeguard the human body and its organs.
 This helps in maintaining the overall shape of the human body.

 The skeletal system also helps to protect our internal organs and other delicate body organs, including the brain, heart, lungs and spinal cord by acting as a buffer.
 Our cranium (skull) protects our brain and eyes, the ribs protect our heart and lungs and our vertebrae (spine, backbones) protect our spinal cord.